zee467/Hng-Projects/Project-2/readme.md

 Read person (GET)
 Endpoint: /api
 Send a GET request to retrieve all records from the database.

+Read a specific person details (GET)
+Endpoint: /api/<string:user_id>
+Send a GET request to retrieve a specific person record by ID from the database.

 Update a person (PUT)
 Endpoint: /api/<string:user_id>